aczw/cuda-path-tracer/README.md

 - Moved the `include_directories("${CMAKE_CUDA_TOOLKIT_INCLUDE_DIRECTORIES}")` call out of the `if(UNIX)` branch to make it available on Windows as well
 - Renamed and moved various file and updated `headers` and `sources` accordingly.
 - Renamed `stb.cpp` to `external.cpp` because I added `tiny_gltf` as well.
-- I use VS Code for development, so all my relative paths in the scene files are different from the ones used in Visual Studio.
-I find that I have to remove two of the "../" for Visual Studio to work.
 - Updated to C++20.

 ### Changes to the scene file format

 I've removed the `FILE` key from the `Camera` object because I've modified my output image name to reuse the JSON file name.
 I've also added additional material types:

+- `Unknown`
 - `PureReflection`
 - `PureTransmission`
 - `PerfectSpecular`
+- `Pbr`

+I use VS Code for development, so all my relative paths in the scene files are different from the ones used in Visual Studio.
+I find that I have to remove two of the "../" for Visual Studio to work.

 I removed the `Specular` material type because I didn't technically implement rough specular surfaces.